jrussellfreelance/powershell-scripts/readme.md

 AD-passwords-expiring-csv.ps1: Creates a csv of Active Directory users whose passwords are expiring in the next 7 days.

-AD-passwords-expiring-soon-email.ps1: Sends an email to any user whose password expires in the next 7 days
+AD-passwords-expiring-soon-email.ps1: Sends an email to any user whose password expires in the next 7 days.

+IIS-delete-site.ps1: Deletes a website, app pool, and dns entry on remote servers.

+IIS-restart-all-apppools.ps1: Restarts all web app pools on a remote server.

 add-folder-to-path-env.ps1: Adds a folder to the Path environment variable